deniszh/metrictank/docs/operations.md

 ## GC control

-You can use `startup-gc-percent` and `normal-gc-percent` parameters in `[kafka-mdm-in]` section for GOGC control.
+You can use `gogc-startup` and `gogc-ready` parameters in `[kafka-mdm-in]` section for GOGC control.
 Startup parameter will be used until kafka lag become less then 10 seconds (i.e. during startup and initial catch-up).
-After startup, GOGC will be set up to `normal-gc-percent` value.
+After startup, GOGC will be set up to `gogc-ready` value.
 You can also [HTTP API](https://github.com/grafana/metrictank/blob/master/docs/http-api.md) for [GC control](https://github.com/grafana/metrictank/blob/master/docs/http-api.md#gc-control).

 ## data doesn't show up